wmwilliams/sea-w30-uge/README.md

 ##### 12. Push the branch to the `origin` remote on GitHub

 ##### 13. Send a pull request from this branch to Code Fellows' `master` branch
+Survey questions
+1. I enjoyed learning about git, it was something that I have never used before.
+2. Overall it was pretty good.
+The unix section was a little slow.
+3. 9 very worthwhile.